diazelena325/contactform/devPost.md

 ```

 The handle submit function will get the values from the emailform state and saved to a json that will be submitted to the backend, it will have the following:
+Make a POST request from React to the Node.js backend
+Pass email and message data as JSON in the request body
+Handle response messages (success or error) in React that will be saved to the result state

 ```
 const handleSubmit = async (e) => {